 - Run Windows Defender: Go to

-Settings > Update & Security > Windows Security > Virus & Threat Protection
+Settings > Update & Security > Windows Security > Virus & Threat Protection. - Perform a Full Scan: Click on

 Benefits: Removes malicious software that can slow down your computer.